 Picture this: No more hunger or deprivation.
 No more yo-yo dieting or frustration.
 Your goal?
 Become so full of SANE foods, you’re too full for inSANE ones.

 Just select foods from the following food groups.
-These foods remove hormonal clogs, tigger fat-burning hormones, and lower your setpoint weight.
+These foods remove hormonal clogs, trigger fat-burning hormones, and lower your setpoint weight.

 10+ servings per day